CARSK stands for the "Canadian-Australasian Randomised Trial of Screening Kidney Transplant Candidates for Coronary Artery Disease."

 • The George Washington University in Washington, DC, USA has randomised 35 participants.

-• St. Helier Hospital in Sutton, England has randomised 34 participants.
+• Royal Free Hospital in London, England has randomised 33 participants.

 • St. George Hospital in Kogorah, Australia has randomised 29 participants.